radian3/radian3/notes/optimalClubHouseStrategy.md

 Woman #1: In my past, I have had some bad experiences with men where _____________________ happened.
 Woman #2: *shares her story, which is similar to woman #1*
 Woman #3: *shares her story, which is similar to woman #1*
-Man #1: "I don't know about the men that you ladies have been in contact with but I just want to let you all know that there are good men out there.
-I'm a good man."
+Man #1: I don't know about the men that you ladies have been in contact with but I just want to let you all know that there are good men out there.
+I'm a good man.
 Woman #1: All you had to do was come up here and say 'I am sorry you had these experiences.
 I acknowledge how challenging it must be and I wish the best for you.'
 Instead, you tried to invalidate my experiences and center yourself.
 I don't care if you are a good man.
 That doesn't change the fact that I had these negative experiences and you came in here to try and gaslight me.
-Women #1: \*kicks Man #1 off the stage\*
+Woman #1: \*kicks Man #1 off the stage\*

 <ins>Item #3: When a woman is venting or communicating current/past hardships, do not invalidate her experience.
 Validate her experience.</ins>